-- Units of Operational Players may not resupply, forage, or collect victuals from levies or depots. - Infantry and artillery of passive players subtract 1 from movement die rolls (minimum of one) - Cavalry of passive players subtract 2 from movement die rolls (minimum of one) - Passive players have reduced strategic movement (see table) - If playing with the optional Time Allotment rule, the Passive player receives a time chit but may not expend time chits. - If playing with the optional Time Allotment rule, the Passive player receives three less minutes of time.

-- If playing with the optional multi-commander communication rules, the Passive side receives additional communication benefits. - Passive players have a 30-hex leader transfer capability (vs. the normal 10) - Leaders of passive players may be removed from the board and place on any eligible unit during the following turn's communications phase. - Passive players may schedule the construction or dismantling of a depot (see depot rules) - Passive players may expedite the construction or dismantling of a depot by one turn.
+- Units of Operational Players may not resupply, forage, or collect victuals from levies or depots. - Infantry and artillery of passive players subtract 1 from movement die rolls (minimum of one hex) - Cavalry of passive players subtract 2 from movement die rolls (minimum of one hex) - Passive players have reduced strategic movement (see table) - If playing with the optional Time Allotment rule, the Passive player receives a time chit but may not expend time chits. - If playing with the optional Time Allotment rule, the Passive player receives three less minutes of time. - If playing with the optional multi-commander communication rules, the Passive side receives additional communication benefits. - Passive players have a 30-hex leader transfer capability (vs. the normal 10) - Leaders of passive players may be removed from the board and placed on any eligible unit at the start of the following turn's Communications phase. - Passive players may schedule the construction or dismantling of a depot (see depot rules) - Passive players may expedite the construction or dismantling of a depot by one turn.